+7.14 Pursuant to Ed Code Section 87732 and 87734, an Administrator may initiate an off-cycle evaluation of a bargaining unit member based upon substantiated evidence that the bargaining unit member’s performance is less than satisfactory in the areas delineated in the appropriate job description; or, when a bargaining unit member receives an overall Needs to Improve or Unsatisfactory rating during an evaluation).

+7.15 Pursuant to Ed Code Section 87732 and 87734, an Administrator may initiate an off-cycle evaluation of a bargaining unit member with a reassignment position according to Article 7.21 (excluding reassignment positions for Academic Senate and CCFT), based upon substantiated evidence that the bargaining unit member’s performance is less than satisfactory in the areas delineated in the appropriate job description; or, when a bargaining unit member receives an overall unsatisfactory rating during an evaluation of the reassigned position.
+Prior to initiating an off-cycle evaluation for reassigned time positions, the Administrator and the faculty shall meet to discuss job performance, expectations, and ways to improve communication and performance.
+Two consecutive unsatisfactory evaluations may result in removal of the reassigned time position.
+See Article 7.21 (or there abouts) for processes for evaluations of reassigned time positions.

 Evaluation Review and Follow-up

-7.12 A faculty member will be subject to an off-cycle evaluation review and follow-up (off-cycle evaluation) if the Overall Assessment of Performance as reported on the Peer Evaluation form or the Dean/Director Evaluation form was Needs to Improve or Unsatisfactory.
+7.16 A faculty member will be subject to an off-cycle evaluation review and follow-up (off-cycle evaluation) if the Overall Assessment of Performance as reported on the Peer Evaluation form or the Administrator Evaluation form was Needs to Improve or Unsatisfactory.

-7.12.1 If a faculty member’s overall Assessment of Performance as reported on the Peer Evaluation form or the Dean/Director Evaluation form is Needs to Improve or Unsatisfactory, the appropriate manager, following consultation with the peer review committee chair, shall meet with the faculty member to clarify problem areas and complete the Plan for Improvement form.
+7.16.1 If a faculty member’s overall Assessment of Performance as reported on the Peer Evaluation form or the Administrator Evaluation form is Needs to Improve or Unsatisfactory, the assigned Administrator, following consultation with the peer review committee chair, shall meet with the faculty member to clarify problem areas and complete the Plan for Improvement form.
 In addition, the appropriate Vice President will be informed.

-7.12.1.1 An evaluation of the progress being made by the faculty member to resolve the Needs to Improve or Unsatisfactory areas of performance, as noted on the Plan for Improvement form, shall be conducted by the peer review committee and the appropriate manager.
-Off-cycle evaluations shall be limited in scope to those sections on the Peer Evaluation form or the Dean/Director evaluation form which are identified as Needs to Improve or Unsatisfactory, and as noted on the Plan for Improvement form.
+7.16.1.1 An evaluation of the progress being made by the faculty member to resolve the Needs to Improve or Unsatisfactory areas of performance, as noted on the Plan for Improvement form, shall be conducted by the peer review committee and the assigned administrator.
+Off-cycle evaluations shall be limited in scope to those sections on the Peer Evaluation form or the administrator evaluation form which are identified as Needs to Improve or Unsatisfactory, and as noted on the Plan for Improvement form.
 Both the Peer Evaluation form and the Plan for Improvement will be completed during an off-cycle evaluation.

-7.12.1.2 Appropriate evaluation procedures will be utilized until it is determined that satisfactory resolution has been achieved or an action pursuant to Education Code section 87660 et seq. and/or section 87730 et seq. is instituted.
+7.16.1.2 Appropriate evaluation procedures will be utilized until it is determined that satisfactory resolution has been achieved or an action pursuant to Education Code section 87660 et seq. and/or section 87730 et seq. is instituted.

-7.12.2 Nothing in this Article precludes the responsible managers from initiating a complete evaluation cycle at times other than as stated and as frequently as deemed necessary, as long as the appropriate procedures of this Article are followed.
+7.16.2 Nothing in this Article precludes the responsible administrator from initiating a complete evaluation cycle at times other than as stated and as frequently as deemed necessary, as long as the appropriate procedures of this Article are followed.

-7.12.2.1 If an off-cycle evaluation is initiated for a reason other than as provided in paragraph 7.12.1, inclusive, the faculty member shall be informed in writing of the reason or reasons which shall not be arbitrary or capricious.
+7.16.2.1 If an off-cycle evaluation is initiated for a reason other than as provided in paragraph 7.15.1, inclusive, the faculty member shall be informed in writing of the reason or reasons which shall not be arbitrary or capricious.